Abrar051/AssignmentAkijGroup/README.md

 Load the package from github

-Database and Table schema are also included
+Database and Table schema are also included inside AssignmentAkijGroupFolder